-The real meaning of medicine is care and extending a helping hand, yet somewhere along the way things have changed.
+The real meaning of medicine is the care and extending a helping hand, yet somewhere along the way, things have changed.

 There is no one to blame.
 It is just the way things are in the modern world, with its critical shortage of time and its seemingly single-minded focus on the bottom line.